 After low visitor numbers, Navy Pier closure begins Tuesday

-CHICAGO - Chicago’s Navy Pier will shut down at the end of the Labor Day weekend until the spring after seeing low visitor numbers during the coronavirus pandemic.
+CHICAGO - Chicago’s Navy Pier will shut down on Tuesday until the spring after seeing low visitor numbers during the coronavirus pandemic.

 Officials have not announced an exact date to reopen the tourist attraction.